Kids costumes for Halloween are so versatile and many are basically dress up clothes!

 For example, your child dresses up as a firefighter.

-They get on their ride one fire engine and drive around finding fires to fight.
+He gets on his ride one fire engine (real or pretend) and drives around finding fires to fight.

-If they are playing with other children (or his parents, siblings, etc.) a discussion may arise where the dangers of fires are talked about.
+If he is playing with other children (or his parents, siblings, etc.) a discussion may arise where the dangers of fires are talked about.

-Perhaps this makes your child realize that they don’t actually want to be a firefighter in real life because fires are dangerous.
+Perhaps this makes him realize that he doesn’t actually want to be a firefighter in real life because fires are dangerous.

-But on the other hand they may decide that it is more important to save others and do it safely as a trained firefighter than it is to be afraid of the fire.
+But on the other hand he may decide that it is more important to save others and do it safely as a trained firefighter than it is to be afraid of the fire.

 When a parent or caregiver gets involved in the dress up play, these types of questions and answers will come up more often.